OriginProtocol/origin-dollar/README.md

 `cd playground`
 `yarn install && yarn run dev`

 No metamask required, browser to `localhost:5000`.
+To use, drag a person onto a contract, then pick your transaction to call.

 ## Accounts